European Traveler

 • UK

-Day Tripping from Paris to the Palace of Versailles
+Day Trip Transportation from Paris to the Palace of Versailles

-Getting to Versailles with its palace (chateau) and formal gardens is easy from Paris by bus tour, RER train C5, or by car for a great day trip to a top sight in France.
+Getting to Versailles with its palace (chateau) and formal gardens is easy from Paris by bus tour, cheap RER train C5 public transportation, or by car for a great day trip to a top sight in France.

-The palace of Versailles is arguably the best-known chateau in France.
-Getting to Versailles from downtown Paris is easy by tour bus, train, or car making Versailles probably the most popular day-trip destination from Paris.
-RER train C5 gives the easiest and cheapest access to Versailles and allows for seamless connections to the rest of the Paris metro system.
+Getting to the Palace of Versailles from downtown Paris is easy by tour bus, train, or car making Versailles the most popular day-trip destination from Paris.
+RER train C5 provides the easiest and cheapest transportation to the Palace of Versailles from Paris and allows for seamless connections to the rest of the Paris metro system.
 An organized tour may also be a good idea to skip the lines and get into the Palace of Versailles fast.
+Suntransfers gives online quotations for private airport transfers without first requiring personal details or flight numbers.

-Public Transportation to Versailles or a Bus Tour?
+Public Transportation to the Palace of Versailles or a Bus Tour from Paris?

 Getting to Versailles from Paris by train is very easy even for inexperienced travelers.
-However, taking an organized tour by bus or shuttle from Paris to Versailles can be sensible even for experienced travelers during busy periods.
+However, taking an organized tour by bus or shuttle from Paris to Versailles can be sensible even for experienced travelers during busy periods (and during transportation strikes!)
 Advance purchase tickets for the chateau including the Paris Museum Pass allow visitors to skip the ticket line at the chateau but not the queue for entering the palace itself.
 On busy days, an organized tour is an easy way to get into the palace without queuing.

 Getting to the Palace of Versailles by Train from Paris

-The simplest way to travel from Paris to the Chateaux de Versailles is by RER line C5 to Versailles-Rive Gauche station, which is a mere five minute stroll to the palace.
-Line C5 trains have names starting with a V. Avoid if possible lines C7 and C8 that stops at Versailles-Chantiers station, which are far less convenient when heading towards the palace.
+The simplest way to travel from Paris to the Chateaux de Versailles is by RER line C5 to Versailles-Rive Gauche station (Chateau de Versailles is often added to the station name), which is a mere five-minute stroll to the palace.
+Line C5 trains have names starting with a V. Avoid lines C7 and C8 that stops at Versailles-Chantiers station, which is far less convenient when heading towards the palace.

 The RER line C5 runs through central Paris on the left bank of the Seine with stops at amongst others Champ de Mars – Tour Eiffel, Pont de l’Alma, Invalides, Musée d’Orsay, St-Michel – Notre-Dame, and Gare d’Austerlitz.